twt2/gnucashdeb/cmake/README_CMAKE.txt

    the top-level `CMakeLists.txt` file.
 For example, you can disable SQL using these options.

- * Google Test will work without setting options in most Linux distros, but if it doesn't you may need to set GMOCK_ROOT or GTEST_ROOT to the root of the respective sources.
-Set GTEST_DISABLE to prevent Google Test based tests from running.

 Some examples:

  * Build on Linux, don't want to install, use the Makefile generator: